Make the most of your time on a cruise stop with these ten awesome things to do in Stavanger in one day

 For a slice of medieval Stavanger

 Built by English craftsmen in the early 12th century under the direction of Bishop Reinald of Winchester, it is dedicated to St. Swithun, who was also Bishop of Winchester for the last few years of his life.
 According to local tradition, Bishop Reinald brought an important relic to Stavanger, St. Swithun’s arm, which was removed to Denmark during the Reformation.

 Its star turn is the richly decorated pulpit dating from the 17th century.
 Carved by the Scottish craftsman Andrew Smith, it spans biblical history with a generous sprinkling of cherubs and angels.

 6. Visit Skagen

 If you continue walking along the east side of the harbour you will reach Skagen.
 In contrast with the monochrome Gamle Stavanger, Skagen is a riot of colour.

-Skagen is centred around Øvre Holmegate
+Skagen is centred around Øvre Holmegate.

-7. Check out Stavanger’s street art
+7. Explore Stavanger’s street art

-For cutting edge urban art
+For cutting-edge urban art

 In recent years, the street art scene in Stavanger has burgeoned.
 Each September, the city hosts the Nuart Festival, showcasing national and international street artists.

 8. Fondle a drill bit at the Norwegian Petroleum Museum (Norsk Oljemuseum)